niladri-chatterji/personal_website/content/authors/admin/_index.md

 - Generalization of Interpolating Models
 - Optimization of Overparameterized Neural Networks
 - Robustness to Distribution Shift
-- Optimal Model Selection for Neural Networks
+- Scaling Laws for Neural Networks

 education: